AyushGarg8646/Dungeon-Master/README.md

 ## 👥 *Team & Credits*
 *TeamName:* Barbarians
 *Developer:* Dhairya Goyal & Ayush Garg
-*Mentorship:* INTER IIT Bootcamp

 *Project Theme:* Dynamic Memory for Persistent Storytelling
-*Model:* LLaMA-3.3-70B via Groq API

 ---

-## 🧡 *In One Line*

-> “An AI Dungeon Master that remembers your past, reacts to your choices, and builds a living world that grows with every turn.” 🌍✨